 In February of 1938 Albert V. Dukes Jr. joined his father as a member of the Camden Fire Department.
 Robert Dukes joined the department in 1947 and would serve for over 30 years and rise to the rank of Battalion Chief.

-Albert V. Dukes Sr. passed away at some point in the mid-1950s.
+By 1952 Albert V. Dukes Sr. had retired from the Camden Fire Department and had moved to Deland, Floriada.
+He passed away in Florida on May 22, 1953 and was buried there.
 His widow, Barbara Dukes, was living at 301 Beideman Avenue in Camden's Westfield Acres Apartments when the 1959 New Jersey Bell Telephone Directory was compiled.
+She died in 1961 and was buried at Arlington Cemetery in Pennsauken, New Jersey.

 |Hook & Ladder Company 3, Hose & Chemical Company 1 & Engine Company 9 - 1924|